jnickelsen/jnickelsen.github.io/_projects/2024-01-05-five-by-five.md

 Currently available at Amazon [here](https://www.amazon.com/dp/B0CRHV95VJ)!

+My writing group, the Incongruous Gongs, have put out our first anthology of stories, all using the same five story elements across different genres and styles.
+Mine is the ghost story, called "Your Friend, Biggs."
+Hope you enjoy it!

+---

 Five elements.
 Five writers.
 Five genres.
 Five stories.

 A group of writers put their own spin on five shared story elements: a bird; the feeling of water; a mis-delivered package; the chariot tarot card; a guilty pleasure.
 The result is a delightful mashup of themes and symbol through different genres and styles: